TIP: Use the contents over to the side for an overview of this info-rich page!

 Interested in volunteering with the DIAL Open Source Center or one of our participating projects?

-The biggest job is mentoring students: Mentoring a student as a primary mentor can be a pretty big time commitment.
-We recommend around 0-10 hours a week on average for the 3 months of the program, with more time at the beginning and less once the student learns to work independently.
-It’s a very rewarding chance to give a student an open source apprenticeship.
+The biggest job is mentoring participants: Mentoring a participant as a primary mentor can be a pretty big time commitment.
+We recommend around 0-10 hours a week on average for the 3 months of the program, with more time at the beginning and less once the participant learns to work independently.
+It’s a very rewarding chance to give a participant an open source apprenticeship.
 Mentorship happens in teams, so even if all you can handle is a few code reviews or taking over for a week while someone’s on vacation, our projects still love your help.

 The easiest way to become a mentor is to be part of one of the sub-orgs that plan to be involved, so get in touch with them directly if you want to help.
 If you’re part of a group that would like to participate as a sub-org, please read the section for sub-orgs below.